-Homeless students will be provided services comparable to other students in the District including:
+The District will provide services to homeless students that are comparable to other students in the District including:

-- A. Transportation services; - B. Educational services for which the homeless student meets eligibility criteria including services proved under Title I of the Elementary and Secondary Education Act or similar State and local programs, educational program for children with disabilities, and educational programs for students with limited English proficiency; - C. Programs in vocational and technical education; - D. Programs for gifted and talented students; - E. School nutrition programs; and - F. Before-and-after-school programs.
+- A. transportation services; - B. public preschool programs and other educational programs and services for which the homeless student meets eligibility criteria including:

+- 1. programs for children with disabilities; - programs for English Learners (ELs) (i.e., students with Limited English Proficiency (LEP); - 3. programs in career and technical education; - 4. programs for gifted and talented students; - 5. school nutrition programs; and - 6. before and after-school programs.